jasumonga17/AWS-Youtube-Project/README.md

 1. Conducted data pre-processing for JSON files using **AWS Lambda**, where Python code leveraging the awswrangler library was executed to seamlessly enhance and prepare the data for subsequent processing steps.
 * If we want AWS Lambda to access the AWS S3 bucket we need to create a **role** for lambda to access it.
 * In that permit **AMAzonS3FullAccess**
+* The error we are trying to resolve is that in our JSON data, we have data in the array format instead of in the key-value pair format so we need to do pre-processing before we use crawler.

 <img width="1356" alt="Screenshot 2023-12-23 at 2 41 24 PM" src="https://github.com/jasumonga17/AWS-Youtube-Project/assets/76562774/bb6375df-cf12-4cb1-b5b0-d1585e907e45">